sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 that time, a member of the Code of Conduct committee will respond to the reporter(s) with an update and projected timeline for resolution.

+Reports of code of conduct committee case proceedings will be kept confidential.

 4.4 Resolutions
 ~~~~~~~~~~~~~~~